Gant/Gant/README_Install.txt

-Gant -- A Groovy build framework based on scripting Ant tasks.
+Gant -- A Groovy way of scripting Ant tasks.

 This is Gant, a Groovy way of working with Ant tasks -- no more XML :-)